Detectors#

 - Returns:

-The shot noise voltage distribution (in volts).
+The shot noise-added current distribution (in current).

 - Return type: